Gum Protection From Our Middletown, Hockessin, Brandywine / Wilmington & Newark, DE Dentists

 It is very important for us to check areas surrounding your teeth to prevent any bacterial infections of the mouth from wreaking havoc on other body organs and systems, including the heart and lungs.
 When bacteria infect your gum tissue, periodontal disease can set in.
 In fact, in 1998 a public education effort launched by the American Academy of Periodontology aimed to create awareness about this issue.
 Since then, we’ve made it our mission to educate our patients about their periodontal health.

-Our Brandywine dentists, Middletown dentists and Hockessin dentists are committed to providing each one of our patients with both specialized care and continued, preventative education for periodontal disease.
+Our Brandywine / Wilmington dentists, Middletown dentists, Hockessin dentists and Newark dentists are committed to providing each one of our patients with both specialized care and continued, preventative education for periodontal disease.
 Read on to learn more about its causes, its symptoms, our treatment method and preventative tips.

 What Exactly Causes Periodontal Disease?